AlexanderPeschBerrocal/HyprArch/README.md

 ---

 ## Features
-- **Custom Fonts**: Includes JetBrainsMono Nerd Font and Font Awesome for an elegant look.
+- **Fonts**: Includes JetBrainsMono Nerd Font and Font Awesome for an elegant look.
-- **Custom Cursor Themes**: Offers the Bibata Cursor theme for a modern appearance.
+- **Cursor Themes**: Includes the Bibata Cursor Themes for a modern appearance.
 - **GRUB**: Manages booting into your OS.
 - **SDDM**: A sleek display manager for login sessions.
 - **Hyprland**: A dynamic tiling Wayland compositor for powerful window management.